Gait Analysis Consult » Details

 I'm having trouble shooting the video.
 HELP!

 Shooting video appropriate for gait analysis can be difficult for sure… Especially for dogs who are trained to heel.
 Just do your best.
-If you are unsure if the footage you have is “good enough” edit a short clip and I’m happy to check it over.
+If you are unsure if the footage you have is “good enough” edit a short clip and send it to info@canineconditioningcoach.com.
+Anna Lee will look it over, and see if it’s adequate, or make additional suggestions.

 Why is you Gait Analysis SO EXPENSIVE??